edenhome/M5Stack_Barcode/README.md

 Using M5 stack gray and usb host module

-ready barcode and send to mqtt broker
+read barcode and send to mqtt broker

+the logo.h file can easy be change to show a diffent logo